ga-wdi-curriculum/rails-self-referentials/readme.md

 ## Opening Framing

 We've learned about associations and how we can relate models to one another.
 Sometimes we need to associate instances of a model with other instances of the same model.

-### ST-WG
+### Open Response: Brainstorming (5 min)
-Think of a couple of situations where we may need to do this behavior.
+Think of a couple of situations where we might need to associate a model with other instances of that model.
 Conceptually, how might we execute this?
-Think further and think at a high level how we might be able to program this.
+Think for a second about how aliasing or creating another name for a model might facilitate relating a model to other instances of a model.

 For the purposes of this class we'll be looking at how to execute friending functionality in a rails application.
 Though we are looking at the domain model for friending, the functionality we'll be coding can easily transfer to another domain.(following, messaging, etc..)